HRG-OFFICIAL/element-android/README.md

-# Element Android (Advanced Security Research Fork)
+# Element Android — Advanced Security Research Fork

-This is a specialized fork of the official Element Android repository.
-Its primary purpose is for the research, development, and testing of custom, integrated Android security modules.
+This repository is a research-focused fork of the official Element Android app.
+It explores how advanced runtime protections and obfuscation can be integrated into a large, production-grade Android codebase.

-**Disclaimer:** This is **not** the official Element Android repository and is intended for research and testing purposes only.
-It is not recommended for production use.
-For the official client, please visit [element-hq/element-android](https://github.com/element-hq/element-android).
+Disclaimer: This is not the official Element Android repository and is intended for research and testing only.
+For the official client, see `element-hq/element-android`.

-This fork integrates two custom modules to evaluate their effectiveness and integration impact on a large-scale application:
+What’s included in this fork:

-- **`raspmodule` (RASP SDK):** Provides runtime detection of debuggers, root access, emulators, tampering, and hooking.
+- `raspmodule` (RASP SDK): runtime detection and responses for debuggers, root, emulators, tampering, and hooking.
-- **`obfuscationlib` (Obfuscation Library):** Manages advanced static/dynamic code obfuscation and data protection.
+- `obfuscationlib` (Obfuscation Library): layered static/dynamic obfuscation and data-protection utilities that complement R8.

 ## Custom Security Modules

-### 1. RASP SDK (`raspmodule`)
+### 1) RASP SDK (`raspmodule`)

-**Purpose:** Provides robust detection of and prevention against runtime analysis and reverse-engineering attempts.
+Purpose: resist runtime analysis and reverse engineering.

-**Key Features:**
+Highlights:

 - **Debugger Detection:** Detects attached debuggers (Java/JDWP, Native/Ptrace) and `TracerPid` status.
 - **Root Detection:** Scans for `su` binaries, root-management apps (Magisk), and insecure system properties.